 Photoshop has been with us now for over twenty years.
 We’ve seen the addition of layers, layer styles, vector graphics, smart objects and a host of new tools and refinements including some 3D capability.

-In attempting to be a kind of graphics Swiss Army knife, Photoshop is not always the best tool for the job compared to software that’s designed for a very specialised use.
+In attempting to be a kind of graphics Swiss Army knife, Photoshop is not always the best tool for the job compared to software that’s designed for very specialized use.

 That being said, it’s often surprisingly good at handling new challenges – and video is no exception.

 Video editing has been possible in Photoshop since CS3 extended although early versions were fairly basic.
 The latest versions of Photoshop allow you to edit and blend video with some ease.

 This article will focus on how to combine your image sequence into a video.

 I’ve already covered topics such as image size and type in some detail in “What Are the Best Settings for Time-Lapse Photography?” so I’ll assume you’ve already taken a few hundred (preferably raw) medium sized images.

 I’ll also assume that if you have a recent version of Photoshop, you also have to Lightroom.
 Both are available in the same subscription package and work very well together.

 Image Preparation in Lightroom